-The pines I collect from are mostly exotic Japanese black pine (Pinus thunbergii), popular in local seashore landscape and park plantings because of their salt-tolerance.
-Native pitch pine (Pinus rigida) occurs, too, and its little cones are very sharp and rough on the fingers.
+The pine cones I collect are mostly from exotic Japanese black pine (Pinus thunbergii), popular in local seashore landscape and park plantings because of their salt-tolerance.
+Native pitch pine (Pinus rigida) occurs, too (its little cones are very sharp and rough on the fingers).

 You want immature, small cones, green inside.

 While you work, it helps to have rubbing alcohol handy: Your fingers get very sticky, and the alcohol is very effective at dissolving the resin.
-For clean up after cooking, use rubbing alcohol, again - to dissolve the very tenacious resin residue on the edges of your pot and any implements you use.
-Wipe it onto your pot after it has cooled.
+For clean up after cooking, use rubbing alcohol, again, or mineral oil, to dissolve the very tenacious resin residue on the edges of your pot and any implements you use.

-So I experimented with five different batches, the first time I worked with the cones.
-For the first three I boiled the cones in water, then three times in syrup, in the tradition of Russian varenye, where entire fruit (or pine cones!) are cooked and cooled - important - multiple times in syrup.
+The first time I made the jam I experimented with five different batches.
+For the first three I boiled the cones in water (to remove some resin), then another three times in syrup, in the tradition of Russian varenye, where entire fruits are cooked and cooled - important - multiple times in syrup.

-I also boiled four times, and for the final batch made the jam without the water bath, and using honey instead of sugar.
-That last version was more resinous.
-But I liked them all.
-After two springs of pine cone jamming, here is a good method:
+I also boiled four and five times, and for the final batch made the jam without the water bath, and using honey instead of sugar.
+That last version was much more resinous when cool, above!
+It all got stuck.
+I liked them all, but four seems the magic number, to me.